ginkgoch/map-desktop-demo/README.md

 # Feature Demos for Desktop

 ## Overview
-Learning feature with demos will be a pretty easy way to get started.
-Before learning from source code, a better approach is to take a look at what it can be done with an executable application.

-This is Ginkgoch MAP SDK feature demos for desktop.
+This is [Ginkgoch MAP SDK](https://ginkgoch.com) feature demos for desktop.
 It includes all basic features for building a GIS application.
 All demos are designed as few clicks to represent what it can be done.

+Learning feature with demos will be a pretty easy way to get started.
+Before learning from source code, please take a look at what it can be done with an executable application.

 Here is an overview of all the demos.
 ![overview.png](./docs/overview.png)